Primary Progressive Aphasia

 • Some follow-up visits may be completed by video conferencing for participants who live farther away.
 Participants may also be asked to wear an activity tracker, such as a FitBit, on their wrist or ankle for 2–3 weeks to measure activity and sleep patterns.
 The device will only collect movement and sleep information and will not record conversations or location data.

-Participants may receive up to $2,000 for completing the study.
-Parking and meals may also be provided during study visits.
+Participants may receive up to $2,000 for completing the trial.
+Parking and meals may also be provided during trial visits.

-There is no cost for you to participate in our research study.
+There is no cost for you to participate in our clinical trial.